ssp21/ssp21-spec/ssp21.md

 Certain systems may exchange sensitive information and require session confidentiality.
 SSP21 shall use a security suite specification and encodings that allow for encrypted sessions in the future.
 The session key exchange mechanism shall support forward secrecy.

-## Supports bump in the wire retrofits
+## Support bump in the wire retrofits

 The outstation implementations of the protocol shall be capable of being deployed as a bump in the wire (BitW) or integrated onto endpoints as a bump in the stack (BitS).
 BitS integration is preferred, but it is understood that BitW implementations are necessary to retrofit legacy components during transitions.

 Requiring a BitW implementation only for outstations and not masters, simplifies requirements as the BitW needn’t be protocol-aware.
 It can be configured with the static addresses of the outstation and master, and ignore protocol messages addressed for other nodes.
-In BitW implementations, all cryptographic operations including key negotiation and authentication will occur at the bump.
+In BitW and BitS implementations, all cryptographic operations including key negotiation and authentication will occur at the bump.

 ## Supports serial and IP